Child killed, 3 hurt in city fire | The Asian Age Online, Bangladesh

 A two-year-old boy was killed while three others sustained burn injuries in a fire that broke out at a house in city's Bongshal area on Thursday.

 The deceased was identified as Moinur, 2, son of Mohammad Jabed.
-Mohammad Jabed, 35, his wife Sheuli Akter, 25 and their daughter Jannat, 4, sustained burn injuries.
+Mohammad Jabed, 35, his wife Sheuli Akter, 25 andtheirdaughter Jannat, 4, sustained burn injuries, reports UNB.

 Lima Akter, duty officer of the Fire Service and Civil Defence Control room, said the fire broke out on the ground floor of a two-storey building at Kasaituli around 8:15 am, leaving four members of the family injured.